Pushing spectral siren cosmology into the third-generation era: a blinded mock data challenge: Results

 \subsection{Constraints}

-Figure \ref{fig:corner-snr75} presents a corner plot showing the 1D marginalized posterior distributions and 2D marginalized contours at the 68\% and 95\% credible regions for all population and cosmological parameters.
-The inset table summarizes the median values and 68\% credible intervals (C.I.) for each parameter as obtained by all three codes.
+Figure \ref{fig:corner-snr75} presents a corner plot showing the 1D marginalized posterior distributions and 2D marginalized contours at the 68\% and 95\% credible regions for all the population and cosmological parameters obtained with the S/N $>$ 75 catalog.
+The table in the inset summarizes the median values and 68\% credible intervals (C.I.) for each parameter as obtained via all three codes.

-The constraints from all three pipelines are in excellent agreement; each recovers fully compatible contours, exhibiting the same correlation patterns among cosmological and population parameters.
+The constraints from all three pipelines are in excellent agreement; each recovers fully compatible contours, and exhibits the same correlation patterns among cosmological and population parameters.
 All three codes recover nearly every fiducial cosmological and population parameter within the 68\% C.I., and every parameter within the 95\% C.I.
-Thanks to the depth and size of the ET catalog, we can reveal for the first time correlations between the cosmological parameters $H_0$, $\Omega_{\mathrm{m},0}$ and the population parameters, which were not observed in studies currently available.
+Thanks to the depth and size of the ET catalog, we can reveal for the first time correlations between the cosmological parameters $H_0$, $\Omega_{\mathrm{m},0}$ and the population parameters, which have not been observed in studies currently available.
 For example, we find that the cosmological parameters correlate with all the population parameters related to mass features, while in current constraints the only correlation that we can observe is the one with the location of two mass features at $\sim 10 M_{\odot}$ and $\sim 30 M_{\odot}$ in the BBH mass spectrum \citep{LIGOScientific:2025jau}.
-We also note that because the catalog extends to redshifts beyond the Madau--Dickinson peak, $z_p$, we can measure $z_p$ directly, rather than placing lower bounds as done with current redshift-limited data.
+We also note that because the catalog extends to redshifts beyond the peak of the GW merger rate $z_p$, modeled here following the Madau--Dickinson star formation rate, we can directly measure $z_p$ rather than placing only lower bounds as with the current redshift-limited data.
 This is also of crucial importance for dark siren cosmology, as the position of $z_p$ provides another population-level redshift scale that can be used to infer cosmology \citep{Ye:2021klk}.
 This demonstrates the importance of the ET for constraining and understanding the population of BBHs, particularly at high redshift.